nbrown02/Multi-Team-Forecaster/README.md

 With all teams in the report, it will show the combined confidence/delivery date based on the inputs you have chosen.

+There is a demo version using anonymised data available [here](https://app.powerbi.com/view?r=eyJrIjoiNGM0MjE1ZTEtY2RjNi00MDc3LWIxODgtZDJlMDIxMDQ0Y2JjIiwidCI6IjVjYzc5MjVjLWY4MjQtNDJlZC1iYTY0LTRmYzUxMDlhYzE5YyJ9) if you would like to give it a try :)

 ### Why would you use it?
 - Use it to improve your confidence around delivery dates for individual teams, as well as for overall initiatives/projects
 - Better understand how ‘beliable' your inputs are from a forecasting perspective